KappaThetaTau/kappathetatau.github.io/_posts/2018-04-02-theta-claw-an-arduino-powered-robot-arm.md

 ### Problems

-As with any hardware project, not everything worked exactly was expected on the first try.
+As with any hardware project, not everything worked exactly as expected on the first try.

 #### Position resetting:
 We encountered a problem of a constant motion back to the “default” or start position of the arm. (see video below) We had assumed that the signal read from the joystick for “no motion” would be directly in the middle of its min and max values; it turned out that the joystick positioned directly in the center was actually the average of the min and max offset by a value.